Test in production without watermarks.

 This code creates a new Excel workbook with a single worksheet and writes the text "Hello, IronXL!" to cell A1.
 The Excel workbook is then saved as "output.xlsx" in the current directory.

-To read and write data from an existing Excel file, you can use the following code snippet:
+To read data from an existing Excel file, you can use the following code snippet:

 worksheet = workbook.WorkSheets[0]